 DL3.1.NL: Identify and repeat names of items related to content lessons and topics, such as calendar and weather, foods, or plants and wildlife, and compare them to other cultures.

-DL3.1.NM: Present very simple information related to content topics, such as currency, seasons, weather forecasts, healthy food options, or habitats and compare them to other cultures.
+DL3.1.NM: Present very simple information related to content topics, such as currency, seasons, habitats, weather forecasts, or healthy food options, and compare them to other cultures.

 DL3.1.NH: Present simple information with some details related to a content topic, such as a timeline of historical events in other cultures or an outline for a paper.